anoma/nspec/docs/arch/integrations/adapters/evm.md

 This allows the protocol adapter to verify that the calldata carrier resource kind matches the one referenced in the forwarder contract and that a corresponding `action.appData` entry exists for the calldata carrier resource commitment tag.
 The latter makes the inspection of the contained `bytes input` and `bytes output` calldata by the the corresponding calldata carrier resource logic possible.

-Given this information, the calldata carrier resource logic can ensure creation or consumption of a corresponding [wrapping resource](#wrapping-resources) in the same action reflecting the external EVM state read or write that has been forwarded through the forwarder contract.
-This enables applications, such as wrapping ERC20 tokens into resources.
+Given this information, the calldata carrier resource logic can ensure creation or consumption of a corresponding [state-wrapping resource](#state-wrapping-resources) in the same action reflecting the external EVM state read or write that has been forwarded through the forwarder contract.
+This enables applications, such as wrapping ERC20 tokens into resources, which is achieved by transferring a token amount from an owner into the forwarder contract and creating an owned resource with a corresponding quantity and the kind being specified in the forwarder contract.

 !!! note
     If the calldata carrier resource is consumed in a transaction, subsequent transactions in the same block cannot consume it anymore.
 This effectively limits the current design to a single forwarder contract call per block (if the commitment of the latest, unspent calldata carrier resource is not known to the subsequent transaction ahead of time).
 This will be improved in upcoming protocol adapter versions.